4 Tips for Creating a Powerful Personal Brand in 2022

 ● Grow your network: Networking is an intimate and powerful way to grow your brand.
 It can be off-the-record discussions with similar self-branded experts.
 It can also include collaborating with other influencers to cross-promote each other's brands.

-Throughout all of these initiatives, remember to be consistent.
+Throughout all of these initiatives, remember to be consistent with your brand elements.
 From your message to your color scheme, your wording to your logo, strive to create the same impression with every interaction from day one.

 Building a Personal Brand for a Startup or Business